Home

 produced a place to stay that jumped out at us as "the one".
 We

-options are limited.
-When we checked out Enterprise, we found a
+hotel options are limited.
+When we checked out Enterprise, we

-Mexican Restaurant right next door to a motel with an acceptable room
+found a Mexican Restaurant right next door to a motel with an

-rate.
-We were set for Dinner & a room for the next four
+acceptable room rate.
+We were set for Dinner & a room for

-we went.
-Isn't it funny how roads that are rather twisty on a
+off we went.
+Isn't it funny how roads that are rather twisty on

 We have ridden Rattlesnake Pass on (loaded) highway bikes more than